- Student Life Homepage

 TITLE IX POLICY AND PROCEDURES

 Stevens is committed to equality of opportunity and creating a campus climate that supports, nurtures, and rewards educational and career advancement on the basis of ability and performance.
-Accordingly, it is the policy of the University not to discriminate on the basis of sex, race, color, religion, national origin, disability, or any other protected status in its programs and activities.
-Stevens Policy on Gender-Based and Sexual Misconduct can be viewed here
+Accordingly, it is the policy of the University not to discriminate on the basis of race, color, religion, creed, sex, national origin, nationality, citizenship status, age, ancestry, marital or domestic partnership or civil union status, familial status, affectational or sexual orientation, gender identity or expression, atypical cellular or blood trait, genetic information, pregnancy or pregnancy-related medical conditions, disability, protected military or veteran status, or any other characteristic protected by laws.

 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in educational programs and activities that receive federal financial assistance.
 Sex discrimination under Title IX includes sexual harassment and sexual violence by employees, students or third parties.

-In support of the safety and well-being of members of the Stevens community and in compliance with Title IX, the following Title IX Coordinators have been designated to respond to inquiries concerning sex discrimination including sexual harassment and sexual violence: Dr. Kristie Damell, Associate Director of Student Life and Title IX Coordinator, 10th Floor Howe Center Phone: 201.216.5679 and E-mail.
+In support of the safety and well-being of members of the Stevens community and in compliance with Title IX, the following Title IX Coordinators have been designated to respond to inquiries concerning sex discrimination including sexual harassment and sexual violence: Dr. Kristie Damell, Assistant Dean of Students and Title IX Coordinator, 10th Floor Howe Center Phone: 201.216.5679 and E-mail.
 Dr. Damell will have ultimate oversight responsibility for Title IX matters at Stevens.
 She will be the primary person responsible for overseeing reports and complaints relating to students.

 Mark Samolewicz, Vice President for Human Resources and Deputy Title IX Coordinator, 7th Floor Howe Center Phone: 201.216.5218 and E-mail.
 Mr. Samolewicz will have secondary responsibility for Title IX matters generally and he will have primary responsibility for overseeing reports and complaints relating to employees (including faculty) at Stevens.